West HealthGallupMosaic

 Key Takeaways:

-A shrinking share of Americans are Cost Secure.
-Only 51% of U.S. adults report being able to obtain needed healthcare and medicine without financial barriers—a 10-percentage-point decline since 2022.
+· A shrinking share of Americans are Cost Secure.
+Roughly half of U.S. adults (49%) can obtain the healthcare and medicine they need without running into cost barriers, down 12 percentage points from 2022.

 About the Data:

-Care avoidance: Has there been a time in the last three months when you or a member of your household had a health problem but did not seek treatment due to cost?
+• Care avoidance: Has there been a time in the last three months when you or a member of your household had a health problem, but you did not seek treatment due to the cost of care?

-Skipped treatments: Has there been a time in the last three months when you or a member of your household was unable to pay for medicine prescribed by a doctor?
+• Skipped treatments: Has there been a time in the last three months when you or a member of your household has been unable to pay for medicine or drugs that a doctor had prescribed for you because you did not have enough money to pay for them?

 Downloads